srk0102/boat-tracker/arduino-manual/README.md

 This implementation allows for control of all motors drivers using only joystick and Arduino.
-This method is intended for use in the case of laptop failure and the Arduino-GPS/Manual mode cannot be used.
+This method is intended for use in the case of laptop failure and the Arduino-GPS/Manual mode cannot be used, or if only manual mode is needed.

 ## Installation